ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 ### 4: SQL Injection (easy)
 The *Messages* functionality allows to send and receive messages to/from the bank.
 The messages are cached locally on the device so that they can be viewed even if there's no network connection.
 As the app can be used by different users on the same device, messages of multiple users may be cached.
 Therefore, for confidentiality reasons, a user should only get access to his own messages.
 Unfortunately, this was not implemented correctly.

-**Goal:** Abuse the search field to get access to messages of other users on the same device.
+**Goal:** Abuse the search field to get access to all messages that were sent and received by other users of the same device.
+If successful, this should allow to get access to a brief exchange of messages between Alice and Bob.

 **Check**: Works.